iamdtang/skaterdav85.github.io/teaching/2019/assignments/laravel-2.md

 Check out the [Laravel documentation on how to update records using Laravel's Query Builder](https://laravel.com/docs/5.7/queries#updates).

+Also, check out how to [retrieve a single row from a table using first()](https://laravel.com/docs/5.7/queries#retrieving-results).

 ## Submission

 * Please push up your code to your repository __itp405-laravel__.